The importance of having a COACH and a MENTOR...

 I was introduced to the construction industry as a high school student working for our next door neighbor's construction company during the summer months.
 In high school I took an interest in drafting class which lead me to pursue architecture in college.
 While I was accomplishing my final thesis - a farmers market in Montgomery Alabama - I realized working behind the drawing board did not suit me.
 I was more fascinated with how I could work with my hands.

 After I graduated, I pursued work in the field of construction management.
-I worked as a laborer and apprentice for a year with a construction company until I landed a job with as project maintenance manager for a non-for-profit in the South Chicago Suburbs.
+I worked as a laborer and apprentice for a year with a construction company until I landed a job as project maintenance manager for a non-for-profit in the South Chicago Suburbs.
 I had an opportunity to play an integral part in the rehab of a building in Chicago's South Loop.
 While participating in that project, I apprenticed with journeyman carpenters, electricians, plumbers, etc. After three years, my passions of working with my hands were stronger than ever, along with wanting to move forward in life as an entrepreneur.

 I went into business with a carpentry contractor where we specialized in small interior residential renovations.
 Our business partnership was unique.
 I was still young, so many experiences involved his mentorship regarding the details of customer relationships, inventory maintenance, and a sense of pride in one’s craftsmanship as an individual and a business person.